Harrisburg Senators

-The Harrisburg Senators are a Minor League Baseball team of the Eastern League, and the Double-A affiliate of the Washington Nationals, in Harrisburg, Pennsylvania, who play their home games at FNB Field on City Island, which opened in 1987 and has a seating capacity of 6,187.
+The Harrisburg Senators are a Minor League Baseball team who play in the Eastern League, and are the Double-A affiliate of the Washington Nationals.
+The team is based in Harrisburg, Pennsylvania, and play their home games at FNB Field on City Island, which opened in 1987 and has a seating capacity of 6,187.

 The "Senators" nickname refers to the host city being the state's capital and thus home of the Pennsylvania legislature.
 The team colors are red, navy blue, gold, and white, the same of the parent club, the Washington Nationals.

-Harrisburg has won nine Eastern League titles and is the first team in league history to win four titles in a row: 1987, 1993, 1996, 1997, 1998, and 1999.
+Harrisburg has won nine Eastern League titles and is the first team in league history to win four titles in a row (1996-1999).
 The 1993 Senators were recognized as one of the 100 greatest minor league teams of all time.

 Previous Harrisburg baseball history

 The city of Harrisburg has a long history of professional baseball.
 The Harrisburg Base Ball Association existed as long ago as 1884 (according to a stock certificate issued on March 1, 1884).
 According to another source, in 1901, the first baseball club in Harrisburg was created.
 In 1912, Harrisburg won the first of three Tri-State Association championships in a row.
 In 1915, an affiliated International League team moved from Newark, New Jersey, to Harrisburg, Pennsylvania.
 The club lasted one year before moving to the New York State League and disbanding.
 This left the city without professional baseball for seven years.

 In 1924, an incarnation of the Senators joined the newly formed New York–Penn League which was eventually renamed the Eastern League.
 Initially, the Senators and most of the other New York–Penn League teams were not affiliated with a Major League Baseball team.
 In 1927, the Senators started a five-year campaign with three Eastern league championships, winning titles in 1927, 1928, and 1931.
 The Senators' reign ended in 1936, when flood waters from the surrounding Susquehanna River ruined their home ballpark, Island Field.

 Another team representing Harrisburg affiliated with the Pittsburgh Pirates formed four years later, though in the smaller Interstate League.
 Like the Senators before it, the team gained success quickly, winning the league title one year later.
 The success, however, was short-lived, as the team moved to nearby York in 1943.
 Another team affiliated with the Cleveland Indians was created, but was not as successful.
 The Interstate League disbanded this Harrisburg team in 1952, and any form of professional baseball was not played in the city for the next 35 years.